Creativity and Machine Learning: A Survey

 \subsubsection{Overview}

 The Standardized Procedure for Evaluating Creative Systems (SPECS) \cite{jordanous12} is a framework for the evaluation of creative systems, which can easily be adapted to many different potential domains.
-The framework is based on the definition of fourteen ``components'' used for the evaluation of machine creativity.
+The framework is based on the definition of fourteen ``components'' used to evaluate machine creativity.